tcarroll64/cs3300-002-in-the-air/Documentation/Portfolio Django MVT Documentation.md

 ### Introduction

 This document is the compilation of the documentation created for GE05 (parts 1-4).
-In each part I will include who is responsible for the information to give credit where it is due.
+In each part, I will include who is responsible for the information to give credit where it is due.
 After reading this documentation you should be able to understand how to implement generic list/detail views and forms in Django, as well as how to deploy the app on Replit and customize the user interface (found in Django templates).

 ### Implementing Generic List and Detail Views in Django

-As a part of the Django framework, there are generic display views called `DetailView` and `ListView` that displays a list of objects and information contained within them based on a database model.
+As a part of the Django framework, there are generic display views called `DetailView` and `ListView` that display a list of objects and information contained within them based on a database model.
 In short, when using these provided views Django fetches information from the database, renders it in a template, and displays the objects/details to the user.
 You would use a `ListView` whenever you want to present a list of objects within a database model; you would use `DetailView` whenever you want to display the object's related members.

 Before you can display database information to the user in a web app, you must have some models defined in `models.py` to store data.
 An example of a model in our Portfolio App is shown below.